 Halifax | Minimum 70 years from the date of the mortgage. |

-An example of a Lease Extension case for a Stanmore residence is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case was in relation to 1 flat.
-The unexpired residue of the current lease was 70.25 years.
+An example of a Lease Extension matter before the tribunal for a Stanmore residence is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case affected 1 flat.
+The remaining number of years on the lease was 70.25 years.